 White lightning, bound to drive you wild

-These lines evoke the intense energy and excitement surrounding the music scene in Memphis, often referred to as the birthplace of rock ‘n’ roll.
+She’s talking about the intense energy and excitement surrounding the music scene in Memphis, often referred to as the birthplace of rock ‘n’ roll.

 Describing the music as a “heatwave” and “white lightning” conveys the electrifying, wild nature of the sound, with Presley’s music at the forefront.
-The comparison to natural forces amplifies the undeniable power and impact his music had on listeners.

 Mama’s baby’s in the heart of every schoolgirl